-The CEA (Club Español del Arbitraje) is an arbitral body.
+The Club Español del Arbitraje (Spanish Arbitration Club) is also an arbitral body.
 It does not administer cases but has acquired a well-deserved reputation in the promotion of arbitration in Spain and the consolidation of an international Spanish and Portuguese-speaking arbitration community.
-It boasts more than 1,000 members, all experts in arbitration, located in 43 jurisdictions worldwide through 30 international chapters.
+It boasts more than 1,100 members, all experts in arbitration, located in 52 jurisdictions worldwide through 31 international chapters.
 In 2019, the CEA launched its updated Code of Best Practices in Arbitration, which seeks to raise the standards of conduct even further in terms of independence, impartiality, transparency and professionalism.
 The Code contains recommendations not only for arbitral institutions, but for all professionals participating in the arbitration process: arbitrators, lawyers, experts and funders.

-5. Foreign institutions Can foreign arbitral providers operate in your jurisdiction?
+5 Can foreign arbitral providers operate in your jurisdiction?

 Yes.
 ICC arbitration is frequently used in international transactions where the chosen seat of arbitration is Madrid.
-London Court of International Arbitration or International Centre for

-Dispute Resolution arbitration is rare in Spain.
+London Court of International Arbitration or International Centre for Dispute Resolution arbitration are rare in Spain.
 There is no limit on foreign arbitrators or counsel providing services in Spain.